 Students who are interested in learning more about politics (or are interested in a political science major) typically begin with a 100-level course.
 We encourage you to enroll in one or more of these classes.
 Occasionally, we allow first-year students into 200-level classes.
 200-level courses typically build on 100-level courses, offering greater depth into specific areas of inquiry.
 To see if this is a good fit for you, please contact the course instructor or the department chair.

 CREDIT FOR PREVIOUS COURSEWORK

 - Students may count up to two credits for courses completed at other institutions, which include scores of 4 or 5 in relevant AP exams, off-campus courses, or transfer courses includes PSEO.
 Please see our department webpage for information on transfer credits.

 - Accepting AP credit, students must get the chair’s approval in writing for any transfer courses they wish to count towards the major.

 - Nothing available at this time.

-Advising open house during Quiet Week (email invitations sent to all students enrolled in a political science class or on department interest list from Week One session).
+Advising open house during Quiet Week (email invitations sent to all students enrolled in a political science class or on department interest list from New Student Orientation session).

 Chair, Department of Political Science – Chris Chapp (firstname.lastname@example.org)